missionpinball/mpf-docs/install/mac.rst

 install it again if you update MPF later.

 On Mac platforms, MPF requires Python 3.4 or 3.5.
-(There is a Python 3.6, but that's untested with MPF.)
+(There is a Python 3.6, but that's untested with MPF on OSX.)
 So we recommend that you install Python 3.5.

-You can download Python 3.5 directly via `this link <https://www.python.org/ftp/python/3.5.2/python-3.5.2-macosx10.6.pkg>`_.
+You can download Python 3.5 directly via `this link <https://www.python.org/ftp/python/3.5.4/python-3.5.4-macosx10.6.pkg>`_.
-(Note that the final digit in the Python version number is the "patch" number, so 3.5.2 is the latest version of Python 3.5.)
+(Note that the final digit in the Python version number is the "patch" number, so 3.5.4 is the latest version of Python 3.5 as of the time this document was last updated.)

 .. image:: images/mac_install_python_1.jpg